humanitarian-data-collaboration/hxl-tag-api/README.md

 ***Known Issues***:

 1. The API can't handle files with missing values.
 Make sure to fill in missing values in the dataset.
-2. For now, the API can only handle .csv and JSON files.
+2. For now, the API can only handle .csv and .json files.